Rocky Mountain National Park Wedding & Elopement Guide for 2026

 Rocky Mountain Wedding Park

-This is a private wedding venue located just outside of Rocky Mountain National Park, that offers privacy, dynamic views, and seating for up to 25 guests.
-After the ceremony, groups can go into the park to take additional photos!
+This is a private wedding venue, located just outside of Rocky Mountain National Park.
+It offers privacy, dynamic views, and seating for up to 25 guests.
+After the ceremony, groups can go into RMNP to take additional photos!

 While you must perform your ceremony or exchange vows in one of Rocky Mountain National Parks designated sites, you are allowed to take photos all over the park!